Squarespace Members Area Pricing

 Create Membership Tiers

-With multiple member areas (3 on Core, 10 on Pro), create different membership levels - Basic, Premium, VIP - each with access to different content libraries.
+With multiple member areas (3 on Core, 10 on Pro), you can create different membership levels such as Basic, Premium, and VIP, each with access to different content libraries.
 Price tiers differently to match the value provided.
 Members can upgrade between tiers directly from your site.

 Build a Community